LeakyAbstractions/blog/quotes/_posts/2011-02-06-regular-expressions.md

 tags:
   - programming
   - regular-expressions
-  - criticism
 quote:
   author: Jamie Zawinski
 ---

-Some people, when confronted with a problem, think: "I know, I'll use regular expressions".
+Some people, when confronted with a problem, think: «I know, I’ll use regular expressions».
 Now they have two problems.